 The Free Will Spectrum: From Determinism to Autonomy

 In this article, we’ll explore how free will exists along a spectrum, examining how our sense of control can shift depending on the situation.
-By the end, you’ll see how a single choice—such as deciding on a career path or making a major life change—can take on different meanings depending on where it lands on this continuum.

 The Free Will Spectrum: A Closer Look